sbutler/docker-pie-shibd/README.md

 ### SHIBD_LISTENER

-Either "tcp" or "" (to use the default for your platform).
+Either "tcp", "awsvpc", or "" (to use the default for your platform).
 Setting this adds a Listener block to the configuration.

+The "awsvpc" mode is useful for detecting your address inside tasks using the "awsvpc" networking mode.

 ### SHIBD_TCPLISTENER_ADDRESS